So you acquired a few players for your mobile game, but can’t seem to keep them?

 Luckily, push notifications can help with that.

 According to Urban Airship, if you start sending push notifications right now, you can increase your 90-day retention by 190%!

 On iOS, retention rates for players who opt-in for push notifications are 2x higher than those of players who don’t.
 (Urban Airship)

 Tips and Tricks for an Engaging Mobile Game Push Notification Strategy

 Here’s what you can do to improve engagement and retention with push notifications.

 Ask For Permission

-While Android users are opted in automatically, iOS users need to give their permission to receive push notifications.
+While Android users opt-in automatically, iOS users need to give their permission to receive push notifications.

 What’s even worse, you have only one chance to get iOS users to opt in.
 That’s why you need to think long and hard about how to ask them.